-To be prepared for success in Smeal College, you should take the following courses during your junior and senior years in high school:
+To be prepared for success in the Smeal College of Business, you should take the following courses in high school:

 Decisions to Make When You Apply

 Submit your application for admission as early as possible.
-Admission into Smeal College is highly selective, and enrollment is limited.
-The students who apply on or before the priority application date of November 30 will have a competitive advantage.
+Admission into Smeal is highly selective.
+Applicants who apply before the application deadline of November 30th will have a competitive advantage.

 Consider all Penn State Locations for Your Start

-Before you apply, consider starting your Smeal College experience at a campus other than University Park.
+When completing your application, consider starting your Smeal experience at a campus other than University Park.
 Review the list of campuses.

 Penn State's various locations offer you an opportunity to begin your university experience at a smaller campus location.
 Benefits at these campuses include smaller class sizes and closer interaction with business faculty early in your academic career.

-Although University Park campus is the administrative home for the Smeal College of Business, many Smeal students complete the first two years of their college careers at other Penn State locations.
+Although University Park campus is the administrative home for the college, many Smeal students complete the first two years of their college careers at other Penn State locations.